-Bitcoins are a type of alternate currency called "cryptocurrency."
-Cryptocurrency is a token, or chunk of computer code, that has monetary value and which is traded like regular currency.
-Unlike regular currency, it doesn't rely on banks or other financial institutions.
+Cryptocurrency is a token, or chunk of computer code, that has monetary value.
+It's traded like regular currency.
+Unlike regular currency, however, it doesn't rely on banks or other financial institutions.

-It is highly anonymous, which means that it can be used for transactions which are dubious in nature, but Bitcoins are also accepted by some retailers and other legitimate organizations.
+It is anonymous, which means that it can be used for transactions that are dubious in nature.
+Bitcoins are also accepted by legitimate organizations and retailers.

 Why Everyone Wants Bitcoins

 Bitcoin mining is attractive despite its risks because the coins can be extremely valuable.
-For many years, each Bitcoin was worth only a couple of hundred dollars, but in 2017 the price per Bitcoin had risen to nearly $20,000.
+For many years, each Bitcoin was worth only a couple of hundred dollars, but in 2017, the price per Bitcoin rose to nearly $20,000.

-The meteoric rise in Bitcoin value led to some high-profile rags-to-riches stories including that of Kristoffer Koch who bought 5,000 Bitcoins for $27 when he was researching his thesis in 2009.
+The meteoric rise in Bitcoin value led to some high-profile rags-to-riches stories, including that of Kristoffer Koch.
+Koch bought 5,000 Bitcoins for $27 when he was researching his thesis in 2009.
 In 2013, when Koch remembered that he had the Bitcoins in an encrypted Bitcoin wallet, they were worth over $880,000.

-The article states that he used 1,000 of those Bitcoins to purchase an apartment, but if he held on to the other 4,000 and sold them at Bitcoins' peak, they would be worth nearly $8,000,000.
+The article states that he used 1,000 of those Bitcoins to purchase an apartment, but if he held on to the other 4,000 and sold them at Bitcoins' peak, they'd be worth nearly $8,000,000.